ravxen/dotfiles/README.md

 Current colorscheme: Gruvbox Dark

-To-Do:
+To-Do before script:
 - Replace waybar with ags
-- Improve waybar design
+- Improve consistency
-- change shadow color of hyprland windows
--
+- Light Mode (?)

-## Installation
+##
 Script is not available as of now.

+You can git clone the repository and install it manually.
+Files are always the most signifanct and polished version.

 ## Applications
 Shell: zsh + oh-my-zsh